a2aj-ca/a2aj-api-public/README.md

 API and MCP server for searching and retrieving Canadian case law and legislation.
 Maintained by [Sean Rehaag](https://www.osgoode.yorku.ca/faculty-and-staff/rehaag-sean/) as part of [A2AJ](https://a2aj.ca) (Access to Algorithmic Justice).

-A2AJ hosts a public instance of this API at [api.a2aj.ca/docs](https://api.a2aj.ca/docs) on infrastructure provided by the Digital Research Alliance of Canada.
+A2AJ hosts a public instance of this API at [api.a2aj.ca/docs](https://api.a2aj.ca/docs) and [mcp.a2aj.ca/mcp](https://mcp.a2aj.ca/mcp) on infrastructure provided by the Digital Research Alliance of Canada.
 This repository is provided so that individuals and organizations who prefer to host their own infrastructure — for data privacy or other reasons — can do so.

 ## Architecture